AmirNBA9/MachineLearning/README.md

 # MachineLearning
-This is a example Repo for ML Class
+This is an example Repo for ML Class